john-san/quote-machine/README.md

 ## Project #1/6: Build a Random Quote Machine

 **Summary:** This is a random quote generate built with React.
-It grabs data from an online API and displays the quote.
+It grabs a random quote from a local database and displays it.

 **How to use**: